7 REASONS SKILLED TRADES ARE IN DEMAND

 At any type of trade school you attend, from dental hygienist trade school to marine mechanic school, you can expect to be prepared to pursue an entry-level position in your chosen trade after graduation.
 Look at the curriculum a technical school offers to see if it aligns with your career goals.

 Trade schools can be both broader in a subject for entry-level positions, or more specific for advancement in an industry.
-For example, at UTI there are Manufacturer-Specific Advanced Training programs for automotive, diesel, marine and motorcycle students who want to specialize in certain brands.
+For example, at UTI there are Manufacturer-Specific Advanced Training programs for automotive, diesel, marine and motorcycle students who want to specialize in certain brands.11

 The four-year college experience isn’t for everyone.
-For many people who pursue the skilled trades, they find careers that are meaningful that take far less time and money to study for in a trade school.
+For many people who pursue the skilled trades, they find careers that are meaningful that take less time to study for in a trade school.
 With a trade school education, you can pursue an entry-level position and go on to grow a career in the field or use what you’ve learned to start your own business.6

 When looking into any type of trade school, you’ll probably hear the terms “technical school” and “vocational school” used quite often.
 But what do they mean, and how do they differ from trade schools?
 Here’s a quick breakdown: